 Opening up to a partner can feel incredibly challenging and scary, but I can't say enough how communication is the lynchpin of a satisfying sex life.
 We and our partners are not mind readers, but for some reason when it comes to sex we all expect, and feel expected to be.

 I often talk to people about starting the conversation outside of the bedroom, framing it as a positive.
 "I love when we do X together', 'I read about something that could be fun for us to try', 'I want to try something new with you'.
 If you approach the conversation as 'Our sex life isn't good enough', or 'I need more' then it's going to be met with defensive communication as it could be received as criticism, and that's not where you want to start.
-I really like some of the prompts from The School of Life such as the Pillow Talk cards, which offer really good prompts and questions to start those conversations.
+I really like some of the prompts from The School of Life such as the

 Join us next week for Part 2 when Kate answers YOUR sex questions.